russell/sphinxcontrib-cldomain/README.rst

 ========

 CLDomain is a Common Lisp domain for `Sphinx Documentation Generator`_.
-Sphinx is a mulit-language tool this project extends it's functionality to cover Common Lisp.
-The aim is to support documentation with the same ease that a Python project.
+Sphinx is a mulit-language documentation tool.
+This project extends it's functionality to cover Common Lisp.
+The aim is to support documentation with the same ease as sphinx would a Python project.

 Currently the project supports inspection based documentation of symbols.